General Course Reserves Policy

 - Materials not available in quantity.

-- Electronic copies of articles or chapters of books, or photocopies of materials owned by the UNT Libraries or by the instructor.
+- Electronic copies of articles or chapters of books, or scans of limited portions of materials owned by the UNT Libraries or by the instructor.

 - CDs, DVDs, and other media.